SoniaisMad/learning-cloud/README.md

 [Link](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/LES/LES01/LES01-AWS200.md)

-What i learned : #todo
+What i learned : I did it twice => first time from the console, then with terraform

-What was difficult : #todo
+What was difficult : From the console, really easy to do.
+With Terraform, a lot of resources to create the API GW, must follow the doc carefully.

+Here is my code : https://github.com/SoniaisMad/terraform-lambda-api-gateway